aws-actions/configure-aws-credentials/README.md

 `GITHUB_ACTOR` or `GITHUB_WORKFLOW` contain invalid characters, the characters will be replaced with an '*'._

-The action will use session tagging by default during role assumption.
+The action will use session tagging by default during role assumption, unless you are assuming a role with a WebIdentity.
-Note that for WebIdentity role assumption, the session tags have to be included in the encoded WebIdentity token.
-This means that Tags can only be supplied by the OIDC provider and not set during the AssumeRoleWithWebIdentity API call within the Action.
+For WebIdentity role assumption, the session tags have to be included in the encoded WebIdentity token.
+This means that Tags can only be supplied by the OIDC provider, and they cannot set during the AssumeRoleWithWebIdentity API call within the Action.
+See [issue 419](https://github.com/aws-actions/configure-aws-credentials/issues/419) for more info

 You can skip this session tagging by providing `role-skip-session-tagging` as true in the action's inputs:
 ```yaml
       uses: aws-actions/configure-aws-credentials@v3